Climate: FG, stakeholders develop measures to achieve net-zero

 Abiola-Awe said that Nigeria as a Party to the UNFCCC, signed the Paris Agreement that seeks to ensure the limiting of global warming to below two degrees.

-She said that government would not relent in its effort toward achieving the global commitment.
+She said that government would not relent in

-“Government is partnering other relevant organisations both local and international to ensure that it will continue to drive national actions on climate change.

-“The ministry will continue to provide necessary technical support and look forward to deliberations from this meeting,’’ she said.